 Pensacola, Florida 32501

-The First Judicial Circuit serves the counties of Escambia, Santa Rosa, Okaloosa, Walton.
+The First Judicial Circuit serves the counties of Escambia, Santa Rosa, Okaloosa, and Walton.

 Prosecutorial Discretion in Florida

 Prosecutors have wide discretion in criminal cases.
-For example, the decision to prosecution is a matter that rests wholly with the Office of the State Attorney.
+For example, the decision to prosecute is a matter that rests wholly with the Office of the State Attorney.
 Henry v.
 State, 825 So.
-2d 431, 433 (Fla. lst DCA 2002), citing State v.
-Bloom, 497 So.
-2d 2 (Fla.
-1986) (the decision to charge and prosecute a defendant is completely discretionary and is vested in the hands of the prosecutor).
+2d 431, 433 (Fla.
+1st DCA 2002).

 Office of Statewide Prosecution – The Florida Constitution directs the Attorney General’s Office to maintain an Office of Statewide Prosecution to prosecute cases that impact two or more judicial circuits in the State of Florida.
-Because each case must be prosecuted in the county in which the crime occurred, the statewide prosecutors travel to courtrooms throughout every judicial circuit in Florida.
-The statewide prosecutor focuses primarily on organized criminal activity usually involving computers, drugs or economic crimes.
+Because each case must be prosecuted in the county where the crime occurred, the statewide prosecutors travel to courtrooms throughout every judicial circuit in Florida.
+The statewide prosecutor focuses primarily on organized criminal activity involving computers, drugs, or economic crimes.